-The Purposes of the IDC
+The Purposes of the ITC

-1) The IDC approaches all assignments entrusted to it bearing in mind the need to affirm, promote and safeguard the Army’s identity and role under God, in keeping with the council’s stewardship responsibilities toward Salvationist doctrinal, theological and ecclesiological positions.
+1) The ITC approaches all assignments entrusted to it bearing in mind the need to affirm, promote and safeguard the Army’s identity and role under God, in keeping with the council’s stewardship responsibilities toward Salvationist doctrinal, theological and ecclesiological positions.

-2) The IDC recommends ways in which Army beliefs and doctrines might be taught and understood across the Army world, including international/zonal/territorial events, and through printed and electronic publications, keeping in mind the needs respectively of soldiers, cadets and officers.
+2) The ITC recommends ways in which Army beliefs and doctrines might be taught and understood across the Army world, including international/zonal/territorial events, and through printed and electronic publications, keeping in mind the needs respectively of soldiers, cadets and officers.

 An introduction to doctrine

 Commissioner Robert Street (former chair of the International Doctrine Council) explains why doctrine is important [PDF]